 Stacked symbols create bigger wins for players on this game at top online pokies sites.
 For each reel filled with the same type of symbol, a win multiplier increases by 1x., so if you land fully stacked reels of the same symbol to get a 5x multiplier.
 Each stacked wild boosts a win by 2x, potentially leading to some huge payouts.

-Biff Byford on a reel at the same times as the symbol of him riding a motorbike will trigger between 5 and 15 free spins.
+Biff Byford on a reel at the same times as the symbol of him riding a motorbike will trigger between 5 and 15 no deposit free spins.
 During this round, stacked symbols still multiply any wins, but the multiplier doesn’t go back down after the spin.
 If you land several stacked symbols throughout the free games, the multiplier keeps on rising.
 You can also retrigger the bonus spins by landing Byford and the bike in a single free game.

 If you see enough stacked symbols during the free games, it’s possible to collect a prize equal to 10,000x your total bet.
 At 100.00 on the triggering spin, that adds up to a NZ$1,000.000.00 win in real-money play, but even at lower stakes, it’s a generous prize.